Ec(h)o: V. postlude (2023)

 at the Grainger Museum (Parkville, VIC)

 In 2018, Lewis was Composer-in-Residence at the Grainger Museum (Parkville, VIC).
-As part of this residency, Lewis was commissioned to compose a soundscape for an upcoming exhibition at the Grainger Museum, Objects of Fame: Nellie Melba and Percy Grainger.
+As part of this residency, Lewis was commissioned to compose a soundscape for an exhibition at the Grainger Museum, Objects of Fame: Nellie Melba and Percy Grainger.
 This exhibition showcased objects belonging to two of Melbourne's international music stars, Dame Nellie Melba and Percy Grainger, and provided an overview of their respective rises to international fame.

 This soundscape features isolated samples of Melba's vocals, taken from recordings found in the National Film and Sound Archive, and combines them with resonant piano swells and disfigured piano melodies, representing the instrument Grainger is most associated with and his love of the ocean.
 The melodies attempt to realise a tune by Grainger that he supposedly loathed, Country Gardens, and place it within an aesthetic more appropriate to Grainger's experimentation with 'beatless' music.
 The soundscape itself is generative with each of the three wings of the museum containing a slight variation of the soundscape.
 You can use the player provided to listen to each soundscape independently or mix your own version of all three.